Set Microsoft Edge as default browser using Microsoft Intune

 • Microsoft Edge: Version 77 or later

-You can set Microsoft Edge as your default browser on a Windows 10/11 devices using Intune admin center.
+You can use the Intune admin center to set Microsoft Edge as your default browser on Windows 10/11 devices.
 If all your organization devices are enrolled and managed using Intune, then you can create a Device configuration profile to configure Microsoft Edge as a default browser on all devices.

-You will first need to generate app association XML file on a Windows 10/11 device, then you can deploy this file to the end user devices in one of the following ways:
+You will first need to generate an app association XML file on a Windows 10/11 device, then you can deploy this file to the end-user devices in one of the following ways:

 1. Using Device configuration profile > Settings catalog > default association configuration